04 January 2016

 Always remember that your solicitor is acting for you and must take your instructions.
 If you do not feel that your solicitor is listening to you are free to instruct another solicitor.

-Liz Cowell is a senior family law solicitor at Slater and Gordon Lawyers UK.
+Hannah Cornish is a family law solicitor at Slater and Gordon Lawyers UK.

 If you are getting a divorce call Slater and Gordon for a consultation on freephone 0800 916 9055 or contact us online.